 Likewise, recvmsg (2) exposes nearly all the receiver-side functionality of a socket.
-It can receive stream data over from a SOCK\STREAM socket or datagrams from a SOCK\DGRAM socket.
+It can receive stream data over from a SOCK_STREAM socket or datagrams from a SOCK_DGRAM socket.
 It can receive that data into multiple memory locations (scatter I/O), and it can receive those copied file descriptors.
-The wrapper included in Twisted, recv1msg, exposes many (but not all) of these features.
+The wrapper included in Twisted, recvmsg, exposes many (but not all) of these features.
 This document covers the usage of the features it does expose.
-The alternate spelling for the wrapper is used to indicate the primary limitation, which is that the interface supports receiving only one iovec at a time.
+The primary limitation of this wrapper is that the interface supports receiving only one iovec at a time.